gotnoproof-gif/samurai-scape-bot/README.md

 - `/clanquote` gives a short clan quote.
 - `/boss create/join/leave/list/ping` manages boss tags.
 - `/xp gain/level/board/reset` tracks fun XP drops and server leaderboards.
+- `/samurai path/train/board` tracks each member's stored storyline progress toward becoming a samurai.
 - `/meme` posts RuneScape-style meme images.
 - `/quote` posts famous, samurai, clan, or RuneScape-style quotes.
 - `/profile`, `/loot`, `/choose`, and `/timer` add game-night tools.
 - `/roll`, `/coin`, `/drop`, `/oracle`, and `/duel` are fun clan commands.
 - `/roast`, `/compliment`, and `/trivia` add more chat fun.
 - Random chat memes can be enabled so the bot sometimes replies to normal messages with RuneScape-style meme lines or meme images.
+- The samurai path can randomly award path XP or quotes when people talk, plus occasional timer scrolls in active channels.
 - `/roninhelp` lists the commands.
 - Mentioning the bot and asking for `commands` or `help` also shows the command list.